 -

-Serving: Combo sauce is traditionally served with boiled cassava, foufou, or fried plantains.
+Serving suggestion: Combo sauce is traditionally served with boiled cassava, fufu, or fried plantains.

 Note

-You can also make this Gumbo with beef or chicken: in this case, first brown the meat in pieces in a little oil to brown it, then add it to the sauce while it cooks.
+You can also make this Okra with beef or chicken: in this case, first brown the meat pieces in a little oil, then add it to the sauce while it cooks.